-The modern home's communication needs are served by the phone and an Internet connection using POTS and a modem, ISDN and a terminal adaptor, or another digital network technology (e.g. DSL) and the associated terminator box.
+The modern home's communication needs are served by the phone and an Internet connection using the "plain old telephone system" (POTS) and a modem, the integrated services digital network (ISDN) and a terminal adaptor, or another digital network technology, e.g. a digital subscriber line (DSL) and the associated terminator box.
 Sharing of phone lines and internal communication can be facilitated via a PBX, while the corresponding sharing of data connections can be facilitated by a network and hub (or wireless network) and a router.
 PCs are also increasingly used to share network collections.
 Phone lines are often terminated on an answering machine and a fax; the more exotic ISDN offerings trumpeted by the incumbent telecom providers (videophones, digital faxes) have been persistently snubbed by consumers.
-Connected to the data lines are PCs, holding valuable personal data and in dire need of regularly scheduled backups, and connected to the PC are various PDAs holding the owner's telephone number directory and other personal data.
+Connected to the data lines are PCs, holding valuable personal data and in dire need of regularly scheduled backups, and connected to the PC are various personal digital assistants (PDAs) holding the owner's telephone number directory and other personal data.
 A baby monitor typically functions independently of the above setup.
-A variety of wired and wireless home networking technologies aim at interconnecting the systems I described [9].
+A variety of wired and wireless home networking technologies aim at interconnecting the systems I described [4].